-The lifespan of consumer level SSDs has also improved to many folds, and now they can even last as long as a mechanical hard drive would.
+The lifespan of consumer-level SSDs has also improved to many folds, and now they can even last as long as a mechanical hard drive would.
 However, there is still some stigma attached to their lifespan because they do have limited writes on them, and after that their performance degrades and they can fail after their rated lifetime period.
-The technology in SSD is improving at a faster rate and you should know that some of the top SSDs can even last for lifetime with normal usage.
-All SSDs come with reliability rating written over them in form of either MTBF or TBW, but here I am going to tell you on how to find your SSD lifespan in years with your average usage, so that you can know better that how long it last last for you.
+The technology in SSD is improving at a faster rate and you should know that some of the top SSDs can even last for a lifetime with normal usage.
+All SSDs come with reliability rating written over them in form of either MTBF or TBW, but here I am going to tell you how to find your SSD lifespan in years with your average usage so that you can know better than how long it lasts for you.

 Steps to Calculate SSD Life in Years

 Softwares or Utilities Needed

-You will require one of the below mentioned softwares for this calculation.
+You will require one of the below-mentioned software for this calculation.
 These are available for free and you can download them from their links.

 Step 1: Find the TBW rating of SSD

 First, you need to know about the endurance rating of your SSD in TBW, which stands for Terabytes Written or Total Bytes Written.
 It is the guaranteed amount of data in TeraBytes (1 TB = 1000 GB) that can be written onto the SSD before it is likely to fail or its performance degrades.
 The TBW rating of solid-state drives differs from each other and it varies with the capacity and the type of NAND memory cells used.
 Solid State Drives with higher capacities or with MLC NAND cells have higher TBW rating compared to others.
 You can find the TBW rating of an SSD on its specification page on the manufacturer’s website.
 For example, the TBW rating of my Samsung 860 Evo 256GB is 150TBW, which means I can write around 150000GB data onto it safely until it shows some signs of wear or data corruption.